 Most tools and pricing plans set a cap on the number of participants.
 For free and low-cost web conferencing packages, the cap is often as low as 15 or 20 participants.
 Other plans limit you to 50 or 100, while enterprise-level packages allow 1,000 or more participants per webinar.

 Some packages are free.
 Other vendors charge for web conferencing and audio separately, some charge per participant per minute, and others charge a flat fee per month or per year.
 When you add in the fees for hosting recorded webinars and the cost of a toll-free telephone number, the pricing schemes can be complicated.

 Do you want to just show a presentation or demonstrate how to use a specific piece of software?
 Would you like your participants to be able to take control of your desktop?
 Do you want a live video feed of the speakers?
 Make sure you choose a tool that allows you to do what you want.

 Follow up this initial call with an email containing notes from your discussion.
-These notes may include:

 A few days before your webinar, you should schedule at least one 30- to 60-minute run-through with all participants to work out any unresolved questions or technical issues.

-Your dry run should cover the following:
+Your practice session should cover the following:

 Join today to access donations and discounts for your nonprofit or library.